 Benefits of Working with Me

-Below I provide three key factors that allow me to deliver peace of mind to my clients.
+Below I provide three key factors that allow me, as a fee-based investment advisor, to deliver peace of mind to my clients.

-My independence and fiduciary standard ensure my advice is genuine, but my competence is what really allows me to deliver value to my clients.
+As a fee-based investment advisor, my independence and fiduciary standard ensure my advice is genuine.
+However, my competence is what really allows me to deliver value to my clients.
 This value derives from my analytic expertise and research-based culture.
 These traits make me more efficient, allow me to conduct more thorough due diligence, and ultimately improve the performance of your investments.

 I do not want to charge clients who are unhappy with my service.
 If you are not 100% pleased with my service for any reason, just let me know how I can make things right.
 I will do my best to make you a satisfied customer, but am happy to discuss waiving fees or processing a refund, where applicable.
 Please note that waived fees and refunds only apply to the most recent engagement or period of engagement.
 Previous projects or periods may be considered at my discretion.